robinoud/BADS7604_HW4_Transfer_Learning/README.md

 ## 6. Discussion

-• Surprisingly, Transfer learning, training only a classifier for the new dataset, classifies data better than fine-tuning, replacing and retraining the classifier, and then fine-tuning the weights of the pre-trained network via backpropagation.
-However, recall that pre-trained on ImageNet dataset has been trained on millions of images.
+• Surprisingly, Transfer learning, training only a classifier on the new dataset, classifies data better than fine-tuning, replacing and retraining the classifier, and then fine-tuning the weights of the pre-trained network via backpropagation.
+However, recall that pre-trained architecture on ImageNet dataset has been trained on millions of images.
 Its convolutional layers and trained weights can detect generic features such as edges, colors, etc.

-• In this experiment, we find that using some higher model architectures requiring computational power does not guarantee to work best with every dataset.
-On the other hand, **`EfficientNetB0`** architecture with the least complexity outperforms the image dataset with lesser size.
+• In this experiment, we find that using some higher model architectures requiring computational power does not guarantee to work best with the dataset.
+On the other hand, **`EfficientNetB0`** architecture with the less complexity outperforms the image dataset with lesser size.

 • We accidentally created CNN models that misclassified the class of Thong by looking at the background instead of capturing its unique patterns.
 It reminds us to be fully aware of collecting a good set of images for Deep learning models.